tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 software in particular.
-Programs written in the calculators' dialect of BASIC continue to be accessible and a new Python implementation fills the void somewhat, but they lack in depth- where a user could spend time and effort developing native programs limited only by the hardware they run on before, in the future users will be **limited to only those capabilities provided by TI's software**.
+Programs written in the calculators' dialect of BASIC continue to be accessible and a new Python implementation fills the void somewhat, but they lack in depth- where a user could spend time and effort developing native programs constrained only by the hardware they run on before, in the future users will be **limited to only those capabilities provided by TI's software**.